colourdelete/mpm2dp-0a/summative/content/p1/u1/_index.en-ca.md

 ## Application of Formulas

-To get whether a triangle is a right triangle, you can get the slopes of the three sides and see if there is a pair that is  reciprocal to each other (i.e. $x=\frac{-1}{y}$).
+To get whether a triangle is a right triangle, you can get the slopes of the three sides and see if there is a pair that is perpendicular to each other (i.e. $a=\frac{-1}{b}$).